weatherlink/weatherlink-live-local-api/index.md

 For Local API to work, the WeatherLink Live and the device through which the Current Conditions and Real-Time data broadcast are requested have to be on the same local network.

+For details on programatically finding WeatherLink Live devices on the local network, see [Device Discovery](discovery.html)

 # Local API Current Conditions

 ![](https://github.com/weatherlink/weatherlink-live-local-api/blob/master/Images/CurrentConditions.png?raw=true)